 establishing partnerships and collaborating with the professional community,

 supporting and enhancing Christian characteristics of servant leadership.

-C. Objectives of the Teacher Preparation Program
+C. Objectives of the Educator Preparation Program

 The objectives of the Teacher Preparation Program are designed to forward the mission of Campbellsville University and the School of Education to comply with emerging policies and practices of the Education Professional Standards Board [EPSB], and to exemplify excellence in teaching as articulated by professional organizations and learned societies.
 Specifically, the objectives of the Teacher Education Program are: